 An elite ergonomic setup is crucial for anyone suffering from any neck and back pain, headaches, shoulder pain, shoulder blade pain, trigger points, etc.

 From a performance perspective, everything functions better in a good position.
 There’s a reason the best runners move the same, and the best lifters lift the same.
 You can still dominate the competition from a bad shape if you’re talented enough, but you’ll never be the best version of yourself at the same time.
 Poor postures and shapes ultimately put a hidden “cap” on your peak performance.

 Once you've adopted good posture support yourself with pillows, rolled-up towels, or cushions to make it easier.
 Don't be discouraged if it feels weird initially, persist until your body loosens and re-strengthens.

 If you’re at your PC, everything needs to fit around the above shape.
 Your screen should be at eye level and your elbows should be at your side and resting on the desk.
 Your mouse and keyboard should not drag your elbows away from your side.
 Have the chair as high or as low as you feel best supports this boring shape.

-As for console, be aware of how easy it can be to sit hunched forward with your elbows on your knees.
-Do what you can to establish a more upright, shoulders back shape.
-Consider rolling up another towel and placing it in your lower back for support.
+As for the console, be aware of how easy it can be to sit hunched forward with your elbows on your knees.
+Do what you can to establish a more upright, shoulders-back shape.
+Consider rolling up another towel and placing it on your lower back for support.